r00t-3xp10it/hacking-material-books/obfuscation/simple_obfuscation.md

 ---

-      [Join builtin API] using VBScript Join API to join the systemcall(s) together at runtime
+      [Join builtin API] using VBScript Join API to join the systemcall(s) together at runtime The string its concaternated inside MyArray variable declaration and Join together inside stack var, then the two var(s) are 'stack' and stored inside a new var named final to be called at runtime.

 <br />